Facebook says it will block users in Australia from sharing news if new rules go forward - Local News 8

 Facebook says it will block users in Australia from sharing news if new rules go forward

-Facebook is warning its users in Australia that it will stop allowing them to share local and international news if the country moves forward with new legislation that would force the company to pay media outlets for the use of their news content.
+Facebook is warning its users in Australia that it will prevent them from sharing local and international news if the country moves forward with new legislation that would force the company to pay media outlets for the use of their news content.

 “This is not our first choice — it is our last,” Will Easton, managing director of Facebook Australia and New Zealand, wrote in a blog post Monday.
 “But it is the only way to protect against an outcome that defies logic and will hurt, not help, the long-term vibrancy of Australia’s news and media sector.”